 - Failure to be transparent.
 There are times when it’s appropriate to withhold or postpone the release of information.
 However, make your risks known when possible.
 Coach, author, and speaker John Maxwell says there is value in transparency.
 Share the risks with your team and get their help.

 - Failure to capture risks in a consistent format.
 Have you ever looked at a risk register and found yourself confused and frustrated?
-The risk descriptions were babble; the risks were not easy to understand.
+The risk descriptions were difficult to understand.
 Use this simple syntax: Cause -> Risk -> Effect when writing risk statements.

 - Failure to evaluate whether the risk responses are effective.
 Until we take action to manage risks, nothing matters.
 Once we respond, we must evaluate the effectiveness of our actions.
 Are we getting the results we expected?
 Evaluate responses and tweak the response plans as needed.

 - Failure to engage risk owners.
 Some project managers try to manage ALL the risks themselves.
-For example, a project manager with no IT background may be trying to address IT risks.
+For example, a project manager with no information technology background may be trying to address technology risks.
 Identify and recruit risk owners who have the expertise and ability to develop and execute effective risk response plans.

 - Failure to make risks specific.
 Risk statements are often too general (e.g., we may lose business).
 No one understands the root issues.
 Try digging deeper by using the 5 Whys.
 Rewrite the risk statements with greater specificity in the cause of the risk, the risk itself, and the effect.